awsdocs/amazon-emr-management-guide/doc_source/calling-emr-with-java-sdk.md

-# Using the AWS SDK for Java to Create an Amazon EMR Cluster<a name="calling-emr-with-java-sdk"></a>
+# Using the AWS SDK for Java to create an Amazon EMR cluster<a name="calling-emr-with-java-sdk"></a>

 The AWS SDK for Java provides three packages with Amazon EMR functionality:
 +  [com\.amazonaws\.services\.elasticmapreduce](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/elasticmapreduce/package-summary.html)